Olgagr/Olgagr.github.io/_posts/2014-11-18-faster-rails-app-with-http-caching.markdown

 ### HTML or CSS changes

 Whet you do in situation when nothing changed in your model, but HTML or CSS changed.
 Of course, you want the visitors to see the newest version of the page.
 How can you tell Rails to invalidate ETag header ?
 By default, when Rails generates ETag value it can add additional prefix to it.
 This prefix is a value of RAILS_CACHE_ID or RAILS_APP_VERSION environment variables.
 So everytime you want to invalidate etags, you can just change the values of this variables.

+## expires_in

+Finally, let's see how we can set Cache-Control:max-age.
+We have a special method in controller to our disposal - expires_in:

+{% highlight ruby linenos %}
+def show
+  @book = Book.find(params[:id])
+  expires_in 10.minutes
+end
+{% endhighlight %}